< Anterolateral abdominal

 < Nerves >

 Whereas the somatic motor and somatic sensory nerves (Fig. 2-10) are distributed in the abdominal wall (Fig. 6-5), the visceral motor and visceral sensory nerves (Fig. 3-17) are distributed in the abdominal cavity.
 For the distribution of the visceral nerves, the celiac, superior mesenteric, and inferior mesenteric plexuses exist at the levels of corresponding arteries, in front of the abdominal aorta (Fig. 6-45).
-In succession, there are the superior and inferior hypogastric plexuses for the pelvic cavity and perineum.
+In succession, there are the superior and inferior hypogastric plexuses for the pelvic cavity, perineum.

 Concerning the sympathetic nerve, the greater and lesser (thoracic) splanchnic nerves (Fig. 3-18) enter the celiac and superior mesenteric plexuses; the lumbar splanchnic nerves enter the inferior mesenteric and superior hypogastric plexuses; the sacral splanchnic nerves (Fig. 7-18) enter the inferior hypogastric plexus.